-Anyone healthy enough to undergo elective surgery who has previously had breast surgery and is dissatisfied with the look and/or feel of their breasts is a good candidate.
-While most breast revision patients are women with implants; occasionally men who have had gynecomastia surgery will want a secondary procedure.
+Anyone healthy enough to undergo elective surgery who has previously had breast surgery and is dissatisfied with the look and/or feel of their breasts is a good candidate for breast revision surgery.
+While most breast revision patients are women with implants, occasionally, men who have had gynecomastia surgery will want a secondary procedure.

 Benefits of breast revision

-The benefits of breast revision are the same as the benefits of your first aesthetic breast surgery:
+The benefits of breast revision are the same as the benefits of your first aesthetic breast surgery and include: